mapbox/tile-count/README.md

 * `-z` *zoom*: Use buckets the size of a tile in zoom level *zoom*.
 * `-d` *detail*: Make the grid within each tile 2^detail points on each side.
 The default is 9.
 * `-l` *levels*: Quantize the normalized counts within each tile into the specified number of levels.
 The default is 50.
 * `-m` *level*: Don't include normalized counts that are quantized below the specified level.
 The default is 6.
+In bitmap tiles, all levels are included.
 * `-g` *gamma*: Scale the counts within each tile to the gamma'th root of their linear value.
 The default is 2.5.

 * `-b`: Create PNG raster tiles instead of vectors.
 If you are not planning to use these tiles with Mapbox GL,